cos316/assignment4-starter-code/README.md

 //    db.Find(&result)
 func (db *DB) Find(result interface{})

-// First queries a database for the first row in a table,
+// The function First queries a database for the first row in a table
 // and stores the matching row in the struct provided as an argument.
-// If no such entry exists, First returns false; else it returns true.
+// If no such entry exists, First returns false; otherwise it returns true.

 // The argument `result` will be a pointer to a model.
-// To be explicit, it will have type: *MyStruct,
+// To be explicit, it will have type *MyStruct,
 // where MyStruct is any arbitrary struct subject to the restrictions
 // discussed later in this document.